Ling Wang, LMFT

-Currently an MFT intern at the Christian Counseling Center, Ling is a graduate student completing her Master's degrees in Marriage and Family Therapy at Nyack Alliance Graduate School of Counseling.
+Ling recently completed her Master's degree in Marriage and Family Therapy at Nyack Alliance Graduate School of Counseling.
 She also holds membership in the American Association for Marriage and Family Therapy.

 Before coming to the United States for her graduate study, Ling earned her B.A degree in life science from the University of Science and Technology in China.
 She was born in China and speaks both Mandarin and English fluently.
 She has a heart for international students who are experiencing adjustment issues studying alone overseas.
 She also specializes in helping immigrant families who are experiencing couple or parenting challenges.